StackMCP

 4. Verify the connection

-Open Continue's sidebar and check that the server appears in the MCP tools section.
-You can also test by asking Continue to use one of the server's tools.
-For Context7, try: "Look up the React documentation for useEffect."
-If Continue calls the Context7 tool and returns documentation, everything is connected.
+Open Continue's sidebar and check the MCP tools section.
+Test with: "Look up the React documentation for useEffect."
+If Continue calls Context7 and returns docs, everything is connected.

 YAML syntax errors